Accidental deaths and injuries caused by serious accidents are often the most unforeseen and therefore, the most disruptive to a family.

 For example, the loss of one hand may result in you collecting 50 percent of the policy’s benefits.
 If both of your legs are amputated, you would likely receive 100 percent of the contract benefits.
 Paralysis may result in partial benefits depending on the extent of the paralysis.

 AD&D vs. life insurance

-Accidental death and dismemberment insurance can supplement a term life policy.
+Accidental death and dismemberment insurance can supplement a life insurance policy, particularly if it's term coverage.
 In the event you died in an accident, your beneficiaries would collect on both the term policy and the AD&D policy.

 However, you should never consider accidental death and dismemberment insurance as a replacement for a traditional life policy.
 This underscores the key difference between life insurance and AD&D.

 According to the Centers for Disease Control and Prevention (CDC), eight of the 10 leading causes of death in the U.S. are illnesses, none of which would be covered by an accidental death and dismemberment policy.
 The 10th leading cause is suicide, which is also not covered by AD&D. Accidents rank as the third leading cause of death, but you’re seven times more likely to die from heart disease or cancer.